How to save money on water bills

 If you’re not sure how you pay, take a look at your bill.

 Generally speaking, the bigger your home and the fewer people that live in it, the more likely you are to save money with a water meter.
-But, don’t try to change without checking with the calculator!
+But, don’t try to change without checking the Consumer Council for Water’s calculator.

 Step two - work out if it’s worth switching